yxqd/luban/docs/create-ext-tutorial.rst

 Use the extension
 -----------------

-Create a new luban project or use one of your earlier sandbox luban project, and do the following:
+Create a new luban project or reuse one of your earlier sandbox luban project, and do the following:

 * make sure the new package you  created, "hideshow", is in python path, so that::